 People across the country are putting water high on the list of things to use more efficiently, especially given the large fluctuations in the amount of rain and snow we receive.
-Plus, of course, the finite nature of the water supply and the essential role it plays in human, economic and environmental well-being.
+In addition, of course, to the finite nature of the water supply and the essential role of the water supply It contributes to human, economic and environmental well-being.

 In the communities shown below, residents are saving millions of gallons of water each year by following a mandatory schedule for sprinkler irrigation.